Textbook Acquisition Policy

 - Space considerations make it impractical to maintain growing collections of textbooks in library stacks.

-- Exceptions to this policy will be considered on an individual basis by the appropriate subject librarian.
+- Exceptions to this policy will be considered on an individual basis by the appropriate subject liaison.
 Possible exceptions include:

 A faculty member may make a specific request and is willing to put the book on reserve for an entire class.

-Subject librarians may determine that a textbook broadly supports the University of Virginia’s teaching/research interests.
+Subject liaisons may determine that a textbook broadly supports the University of Virginia’s teaching/research interests.